 Now, employer would be mostly interested in selecting candidates who are exhibiting those cultural values that the organization is looking forward to.
 They merely review if their values, beliefs, outlook and behavior is congruent with theirs.

-It’s just that they would work in sync and work well with the organisation.
-Those who don’t fit into the culture would tend to leave as their values or beliefs don’t match with the organisation.
+It’s just that they would work in sync and work well with the organization.
+Those who don’t fit into the culture would tend to leave as their values or beliefs don’t match with the organization.

 What sort of questions need to be asked to assess the employee’s culture?

-The questions are not only centred around beliefs, values and team work but much more than that to know in depth about the potential candidates.
+The questions are not only centered around beliefs, values and team work but much more than that to know in depth about the potential candidates.

 1) What made you select this company to work and why?

 You have to make sure that they intend to join for a specific reason as they might have gone through the company brochures.
 Get to know as to what they have considered for making their selection.